skip to main content

 Dairy

-Cargill processes dairy cattle for meat and by-products that are purchased via auctions and other channels in the marketplace.
-Cargill also purchases dairy ingredients, the details of which are available here.
+Cargill processes dairy cattle for meat and byproducts that are purchased via auctions and other channels in the marketplace.
+Cargill does not process milk but is a limited buyer of milk products as ingredients.

 Humane handling on the farm